TNB Smart Grid Initiatives

 TNB will install EV charging stations along DHL’s key service routes, which will advance the electrification of DHL’s fleet.

 - TNB will install EV charging stations along DHL’s key service routes, which will advance the electrification of DHL’s fleet.

 - To leverage shared demand data on EV usage in Malaysia, as a joint effort to speed up the adoption of EVs, in support of Malaysia’s low carbon mobility ambitions.
 TNB will leverage SOCAR’s data on vehicle usage and travel behavior, which shall be used to identify key strategic locations along travel routes for the installation of charging infrastructure.

 Cyber Security Measures

 IT and OT Cybersecurity

-TNB increased the cyber resiliency of its IT and OT system by certified power generation, transmission, distribution and digital system with international ISO 27001:2013 Information Security Management System (ISMS) certification.
-These include the power plant’s Distributed Control System (DCS), Control Centre’s SCADA system and ICT data centre.
+TNB has increased the cyber resiliency of its IT and OT system by certifying our power generation, transmission, distribution, and digital system with international ISO 27001:2013 Information Security Management System (ISMS) certification.
+These include the power plant’s Distributed Control System (DCS), Control Centre’s SCADA system, and ICT data center.